TeMU-BSC/Embeddings/README.md

 ## Directory Structure

 The example below shows the structure for the Wikipedia subset.
-All other subsets have the same structure
+All other subsets have the same structure:

 <pre>
 wikipedia/